Parties of England vote in local elections, with Farage's Reform UK in search of large gains - ExBulletin

 The results of most races were expected on Friday.

-The reform aims to gain hundreds of municipal seats, largely of the conservatives, including the leader Kemi Badenoch could face the revolt if the party hurts it very badly.
+The reform aims to gain hundreds of municipal seats, largely of the conservatives, whose chief Kemi Badenoch could be rebellious if the party hurts very much.

 Badenoch admitted that the results could be very difficult for the conservatives.
-The party behaved very well when these areas were disputed for the last time in 2021, an era when the Minister of the time Boris Johnson The conservative government has increased popularity due to the COVVI-19 vaccine program.
+The party behaved very well when these areas were disputed for the last time in 2021, at a time when the conservative government of the Minister of the time, Boris Johnson, had an increase in popularity due to the COVVI-19 vaccination program.

 Tim Bale, professor of politics at Queen Mary University of London, said that the conservatives and the reform fought for the soul of the right wing of British politics.
 He said that the insurrection of the radical Radical Populist Farages is also a threat to work, targeting the voters of the working class with commitments to slow down immigration, create jobs and reduce government waste.

-The centrist Liberal democrats Also hope to rely on their success by winning richer and socially liberal voters of the Conservatives.
+The centrist liberals-democrats also hope to rely on their success by winning richer and socially liberal voters of the conservatives.

 Bale said that winning municipal power could be a double -edged sword for reform, exercising pressure to accelerate transport, hen nests, housing and all other little glamorous requirements of daily policy.